 PetroTal Corp. operating solely as a holding entity with 100% ownership of its subsidiaries, does not engage in the production, distribution, or importation of goods, nor is it involved in direct operational activities.
 The holding entity helps in the marketing and selling of crude oil.
-It maintains a workforce of just one employee.
+As of December 31, 2024, it maintains a workforce of zero employes.
 PetroTal Corp. controls and manages PetroTal USA Corp., PetroTal Peru S.R.L., and Petrolifera Petroleum del Peru S.R.L.